Baby Names Are The Latest '90s Trend Making A Comeback

-With the resurgence of '90s fashion and beauty trends and '90s music and TV shows increasingly dominating our downtime (hello, Friends on Netflix), it was only a matter of time before millennials took the trend to the next level.
+With the resurgence of '90s fashion and beauty trends refusing to die down and '90s music and TV shows increasingly dominating our downtime (hello, Friends on Netflix), it was only a matter of time before millennials took the trend to the next level.

 Advertisement